-4 The first objective for all plans is the primary and where applicable, the second is the secondary.
-All plan returns are reported net of investment fees and costs and applicable taxes when compared against a net investment return target for CPI plus objectives and net of investment fees and costs only when compared against a gross investment return target for secondary objectives and the Cash plan primary objective.
+4 All plan returns are reported net of investment fees and costs and applicable taxes when compared against CPI plus objectives and net of investment fees and costs only when compared to secondary objectives and the Cash plan primary objective.
 This includes all of the investment costs and any additional underlying costs relating to the investment.
 Net returns are the returns that members receive and are based on final audited numbers.
 Transition to Retirement commenced on 15 June 2017 therefore some multi-year returns are not available and reported as N/A.